 The craft port on the front panel allows you to connect the HLU-319 to a maintenance terminal (ASCII terminal or PC running a terminal emulation program).
-Once connected to a maintenance terminal, you can access the maintenance, provisioning, and performance screens.
+Once connected to a maintenance terminal, you can access the maintenance, provisioning, performance, and troubleshooting screens.